 Asian flavors meet Oregon blackberries in this seafood special that bursts with blackberry flavor and a hint of spice.
 This Spicy Blackberry Shrimp on Wild Rice is a great way to bring blackberries onto the main plate.
 Make extra blackberry purée and pair your dinner with a blackberry lemonade or a blackberry martini.

 Spicy Blackberry Shrimp on Wild Rice

 For the Sauce

-1/2 C fresh citrus juice ( a mix of lemon, lime and orange works well)
+1/2 Cup fresh citrus juice ( a mix of lemon, lime and orange works well)

-1 t of Sriracha (or more to taste if you like it really spicy)
+1 teaspoon of Sriracha (or more to taste if you like it really spicy)

 2 Tablespoons of Honey